HCHS

 Our Mission Statement

-The mission of the Houghton County Historical Society is to preserve, present, and interpret the history and culture of the Copper Country of Michigan, with emphasis on Houghton County and copper mining, processing and transportation.
+The mission of the Houghton County Historical Society is to preserve, present, and interpret the history and culture of the Copper Country of Michigan, with emphasis on Houghton County people, and copper mining, processing and transportation.
 The society will pursue this mission through cooperation, collaboration, and participation with the community at large as well as other historical groups.

 Our Location